gabrielpereirapinheiro/convert-romans-arabic/README.md

-# How to execute <h1> tag
+# How to execute <h1>
-Open the paste src on terminal and execute the command $make, after execute ./lab and the programe will be executed.
+Open the paste src on terminal and execute the command
+>$make,
+after execute
+>./lab
+and the programe will be executed.